grafana/grafana/docs/sources/setup-grafana/configure-docker.md

    ID = the secret unique ID that you will use in the docker run command

-   NAME = the we defined for each secret
+   NAME = the logical name defined for each secret

 1. Add the secrets to the command line when you run Docker.